 Frame Your Work and Prepare for Display

 If your art is 2-D you’ll want to make sure it’s framed and ready to hang.
 There are tons of options for picture frames for your work.
 However, it’s important that the frame doesn’t out shine or distract from your art.
 Keep it simple so that no one is paying more attention to the frame than your art.
-Black or white frames are usually a safe bet.
+Black picture frames or white frames are usually a safe bet.
 Depending on how you choose to use a frame, or if you go without one, you might need additional hardware to be able to easily hang your work.

 One of the best ways to make connections is to have genuine conversations with your audience.
 Let them know that you’re the artist and you’re open to answering questions.
 If they don’t have questions for you, ask them how they heard about the show or what made them stop by.
 If someone seems interested in your work at all, let them know you have business cards.
 Being likable in general will make people more engaged with your art.